 Overdoses of injectable anesthetics, including barbiturates and barbituric acid derivatives-Poultry may be euthanized by IV injection of overdoses of anesthetics, including barbiturate and barbituric acid derivatives.
-Because these drugs are controlled substances they must be administered by personnel who are registered with the US DEA, and extralabel use requires administration by or under the supervision of a veterinarian.
+Because these drugs are controlled substances they must be administered by personnel who are registered with the US DEA.
 Strict record keeping is required of all who use and store these drugs.

-Many find administration of an anesthetic less displeasing than administration of CO_2 , CO, captive bolt, manually applied blunt force trauma, cervical dislocation, decapitation, or electrocution.
+Many find administration of an anesthetic less displeasing than administration of CO2, CO, captive bolt, manually applied blunt force trauma, or electrocution.
 Therefore, it may be preferred in some settings.
 A disadvantage of this method is that tissues from animals euthanized with barbiturates may not be used for food and may not be suitable for diagnostic evaluation.
-Furthermore, options for disposal of animals euthanized with barbiturates are complicated by concerns for residues that create risks for scavengers, other domesticated animals that may consume portions of the animal's remains, and humans.
+Furthermore, options for disposal of animals euthanized with barbiturates are complicated by concerns for residues that create risks for scavengers and other domesticated animals that may consume portions of the animal's remains.